"Thankful to witness this": Ayo Mogaji, Jibola Dabo reunite for son's graduation

 She thanked God for making it possible for her to witness her son's graduation and she appreciated several people who assisted her on the journey.

-The movie star also thanked her colleague and Fareed's father Jibola Dabo, her brother Jamal Mogai, former Super Eagles player Alhaji Mutiu Adepoju, among others, for being her support system.
+The movie star also thanked her colleague and Fareed's father, Jibola Dabo, her brother Jamal Mogaji, and former Super Eagles player Alhaji Mutiu Adepoju, among others, for being her support system.

 Speaking about those who could not make it to the convocation ceremony, she also thanked them for supporting her in other ways.